nevil2006/nevil2006/README.md

 ---

-###  Featured Projects
+###  Selected Projects

-#### 1. Real-Time Traffic Detection on Embedded Devices
+#### 1. Smart Traffic Surveillance System (Govt.
+Approved)
+**Tech Stack:** YOLOv5, OpenCV, Python, ESP32-CAM
+**Overview:**
+Designed and deployed a real-time vehicle detection system using embedded hardware (ESP32-CAM) and YOLOv5 for smart city traffic management.
+The system detects and tracks live traffic flow at intersections and was aimed at congestion control and incident detection.
+**Outcome:**
+Approved by the **Commissioner of Police, Coimbatore** for its potential to enhance city-wide traffic monitoring.
+**Role:**
+Led the entire pipeline—model training, hardware deployment, and testing under real-world conditions.

+---

+#### 2. Eco-Friendly IoT System
+**Tech Stack:** Arduino, Sensors, Embedded C, Environmental Monitoring Tools
+**Overview:**
+Built a low-power IoT device capable of monitoring air quality and water usage in urban residential settings.
+Focused on minimizing environmental footprint through sensor-driven automation.
+**Outcome:**
+Demonstrated strong potential for sustainable living as part of an urban eco-innovation challenge.
-**Role:** Developer
+**Role:**
-**Tech:** YOLOv5, ESP32-CAM, Edge Deployment
-Built a fully working object detection system deployed on ESP32-CAM modules to monitor real-time traffic.
->  This project was reviewed and **approved by the Commissioner of Police, Coimbatore**.
+Developed hardware logic, interfaced sensors, and calibrated outputs with energy efficiency in focus.

+---

-#### 2. Breast Cancer Subtype Detection using Vision-Language Models
+#### 3. Breast Cancer Subtype Classification using CLIP
-**Role:** Research Intern @ CMLI
-**Tech:** OpenAI’s CLIP, Zero-shot learning, Prompt Engineering
+**Tech Stack:** CLIP (OpenAI), PyTorch, Prompt Engineering, Vision-Language Models
+**Overview:**
-Used CLIP to classify histopathology images by subtype with natural language prompts for medical decision support.
+Explored the use of Vision-Language Models (VLMs) like CLIP to classify breast cancer subtypes from histopathology images using natural language prompts and zero-shot learning techniques.

-#### 3. ML Research Paper Analyzer (NLP Automation)
+**Outcome:**
+Achieved explainable classification behavior with improved interpretability for medical practitioners.
+Conducted as part of a research internship under the Centre for Machine Learning & Intelligence (CMLI).
-**Role:** Intern @ hizen.ai
+**Role:**
-**Tech:** BERT, Topic Modeling, NLTK
-Automated key insights extraction from academic papers, converting dense ML research into readable summaries.
+Performed prompt engineering, model fine-tuning, and evaluation using metrics like F1-score and confusion matrix.

 ---
 ###  Internships That Built Me